Introduction

 functional interface to allow custom actions and composed (chained) consumers to be passed at runtime.

-We can now define the action for adding the visited nodes to a list, which we are going to pass to the visitors as a constructor argument:
+We can now define the concrete action for adding the visited nodes to a list:

 Before we move on to the implementation of the roll operation, let's create a simple test for the BinaryTree